Koshi Province Football Association

 Koshi Province Football Association, (formerly known as Province No. 1 Football Association) and also known as Koshi Province FA is a Nepali provincial football association, based in the Koshi Province of Nepal.

 It sends men's state team for National Games and women's team for National Women's League.

-Affliated District Football Boards
+Affiliated District Football Boards

 There are currently 11 district football associations affiliated with Koshi Province Football Association.